Residually finite non-exact groups: Preliminaries

 \subsection{Walls in graphs}

 A \emph{wall} in a connected graph is a collection of edges such that removing all interiors of these edges decomposes the graph in exactly two connected components.
 There are many ways for defining walls in finite graphs $\Theta_i$.
 We would like however that such walls ``extend" to walls in $\mr{Cay}(G,S)$.
-In \cite{Osajda-Monster} the author defined a \emph{proper lacunary walling} -- a system of walls in each relator $\Theta_i$ that induces walls in $\mr{Cay}(G,S)$ having some additional properties.
-The definition is quite technical and we do not need here all the details.
-Therefore, we refer the reader to \cite[Sections 4,5, and 6]{Osajda-Monster}, presenting below the main features needed further.
+We use a particular construction of walls in finite graphs.
+For such graph $\Theta_i$, let $\hth{i}$ denote its $\mathbb{Z}_2$--homology cover, that is, a normal cover corresponding to the kernel of the obvious map $\pi_1(\Theta_i,v_0) \to H_1(\Theta_i;\mathbb{Z}_2)$.
+Wise \cite{Wise-quasiconvex} observed that there is a natural structure of walls on $\hth{i}$: for every edge of $\Theta_i$ its preimage is a wall in $\hth{i}$.
+We call these walls \emph{$\mathbb{Z}_2$--homology cover walls}.
+We will use results of Wise \cite{Wise-quasiconvex} to show that such walls, defined for $\hth{1},\ldots,\hth{i}$ give rise to walls in $\mr{Cay}(\hG,S)$, where $\hG$ is the group with the graphical presentation $\langle S \; | \; (\hth{1},\htl{1}),\ldots,(\hth{i},\htl{i}) \rangle$, for $\htl{j}$ being the labeling induced from $l_j$.
+Furthermore, we show that $\hG$ acts geometrically on the associated CAT(0) cube complex.
+We begin with a technical lemma.
+All the walls here are $\mathbb{Z}_2$--homology cover walls.